-Disconnect All external devices, that include the printer, scanner, external HDD, etc. And restart windows if there is no more BSOD problem then the problem is with one of the external devices.
+Disconnect All external devices, including the printer, scanner, external HDD, etc. Restart Windows if there is no more BSOD problem then the problem is with one of the external devices.
 You have to find out the problematic device.

 Update/reinstall display (Graphics) driver

 Update Display Driver

 Try updating the Graphics card drivers from the device manager and check if it helps:

-- Press Windows key + R and type devmgmt.msc and hit Enter.
+- Press the Windows key + R type devmgmt.msc and hit Enter.

 - This will open the device manager, display all installed device driver list